2012/2013 Annual Report

 Carbon capture and storage (CCS) has been recognized as an important tool in stabilizing atmospheric greenhouse gas concentrations at levels consistent with limiting projected temperature rises to 2°C by 2050.
 The oil sands are the country’s fastest growing source of greenhouse gas emissions and an international symbol for impacts to climate; they face increasing market access challenges in key export markets.
 There is a unique opportunity for reinvigorating our focus on CCS as one possible solution for the growing emissions from oil sands production, as both industry and government are gaining practical knowledge about supporting, implementing, and regulating CCS.

-This document is an independent report prepared by the Pembina Institute exclusively as information for the Alberta Government, Alberta Innovates, Energy and Environmental Solutions, and Climate Change Emissions Management Corporation.
+This document is an independent report prepared by the Pembina Institute exclusively as information for the Alberta Government, Alberta Innovates, Energy and Environmental Solutions, and Climate Change and Emissions Management Corporation.

 The views and opinions expressed in this report are those of the author(s).